lakhan361/ShunyEka-FIM-Solution/README.md

 Wazuh containers for Docker-compose
 In this repository you will find the containers to run:

-wazuh-manager: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack).
+1). wazuh-manager: It runs the Wazuh manager, Wazuh API and Filebeat (for integration with Elastic Stack).
+2).
 Wazuh-worker: we will use Docker Compose to create various instances of one service: wazuh-worker, based on the default wazuh-manager service, which will be used as a master node in our cluster.

-wazuh-kibana: Provides a web user interface to browse through alerts data.
+3).
+Wazuh-kibana: Provides a web user interface to browse through alerts data.
 It includes Wazuh plugin for Kibana, that allows you to visualize agents configuration and status.

-wazuh-nginx: Proxies the Kibana container, adding HTTPS (via self-signed SSL certificate) and Basic authentication.
+4).
+Wazuh-nginx: Proxies the Kibana container, adding HTTPS (via self-signed SSL certificate) and Basic authentication.

-wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.
+5).
+Wazuh-elasticsearch: An Elasticsearch container (working as a single-node cluster) using Elastic Stack Docker images.
 Be aware to increase the vm.max_map_count setting, as it's detailed in the Wazuh documentation.

-wazuh-loadbalancer: In our cluster documentation, Nginx could be a perfect tool to do load balancing.
+6).
+Wazuh-loadbalancer: In our cluster documentation, Nginx could be a perfect tool to do load balancing.
+7).
 Wazuh-Postfix: Sending email notification.

-Elasticsearch cluster.
-In the Elasticsearch Dockerfile we can visualize variables to configure an Elasticsearch Cluster.
-These variables are used in the file config_cluster.sh to set them in the elasticsearch.yml configuration file.
-You can see the meaning of the node variables here and other cluster settings here.

 # Wazuh-Docker-Compose